panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 });
 ```

 `new FetchDecoratorBadStatus(new Fetcher())` is how you decorate the regular `Fetcher` instance.
-Because the decorator doesn't change the interface of the decorated `Fetcher`, you can fetch movies as before: `await fetcher.fetch('/movies')`.
+Because the decorator doesn't change the interface of the decorated `Fetcher`, you can fetch movies as before: `await fetcher.doFetch('/movies')`.

-The decorator makes `Fetcher` and `FetchDecoratorBadStatus` loosely coupled.
+The design benefit of decorators pattern is making `Fetcher` and `FetchDecoratorBadStatus` loosely coupled.
+You can easily add or remove decorators, without affecting the client code that uses fetcher instances: `await fetcher.doFetch('/movies')`.

-Even better, you can wrap the fetcher in as many decorators as you want:
+You can wrap the fetcher in as many decorators as you want:

 ```javascript
 const fetcher = new FetchDecorator1(